On Bott-Chern forms and their applications: Holomorphic vector bundles over a complex manifold

 the main identity in the Corollary \ref{Id} takes the form

-and can be verified by a straightforward computation\footnote{This computation of the second author was the starting point of the paper.}.
-For the bundels of rank $3$ and $4$ corresponding identities were first verified using special Mathematica package for computing Chern character forms, written by Michael Movshev.
-Based on these results, Michael Movshev \cite{MM} was able, with the help of Mathematica, to obtain Lemma \ref{Main}.
-Here we give its complete algebraic proof and show that it implies the identities, originally conjectured by the second author. \end{remark} \begin{remark} Setting $\bar{\theta}=h^{-1}\delb h$, it is easy to obtain
+and can be verified by a straightforward computation.
+For the bundles of ranks $3$ and $4$ corresponding identities were first verified using special Mathematica package for computing Chern character forms, written by Michael Movshev.
+Here we prove these identities. \end{remark} \begin{remark} The Bott-Chern forms have been already used by physicists in their study of supersymmetric quantum field theories.
+Thus setting $\bar{\theta}=h^{-1}\delb h$, it is easy to obtain

 To get rid of the second term and to write down the simplest nontrivial Bott-Chern form $\bc_{1}(h,I)$, where $I$ is a trivial Hermitian metric on $E_{2}$, we need to add the ``Wess-Zumino term'' (rather its $(1,1)$-component) to the ``kinetic term'' $\Tr(\theta\wedge\bar{\theta})$.
-Such formula was first obtained by A. Alekseev and S. Shatashvili in \cite{AS}, where for the case of Minkowski signature the decomposition
+Such formula was first obtained by A. Alekseev and S. Shatashvili in \cite{AS}, where for the case of the Minkowski signature the decomposition